A Just-In-Time Networking Framework for Minimizing Request-Response Latency of Wireless Time-Sensitive Applications: System Design

-If the period $k < N$ and $k$ is even, then optimal packing is possible.
+\paragraph*{Case 3} If the period $k^* < N$ and $k^*$ is even, then optimal packing is possible.
 There must be an index $v$ not on the subring induced by index $l$.
-This index $v$ can induce another subring with $k$ indexes that are distinct from the $k$ indexes of the subring induced by index $l$.
+This index $v$ can induce another subring with $k^*$ indexes that are distinct from the $k^*$ indexes of the subring induced by index $l$.
 By isomorphism, the period of the subring induced by $v$ must exactly be the same as the period of the subring induced by $l$ (i.e., on the ring there is no distinct difference between indexes as far as the situation that they are facing is concerned).
 The reason that these two subrings do not overlap is also obvious.
 If they have any overlapping index, then these two subrings will merge together to form a larger ring, contradicting the statement that index $v$ is not on the subring induced by index $l$.

-As long as the current subrings do not cover all the indexes ${0, 1, ..., N-1}$, we can discover a new subring with $k$ indexes by inducing a subring from an indexes not yet in the existing subrings.
-Thus, in general, if $k < N$, then there must be $h$ subrings, each with $k$ distinct indexes, where
+In summary, optimal packing is possible if and only if $k^*$ is even as concluded in Proposition 1.
+As long as the current subrings do not cover all the indexes ${0, 1, ..., N-1}$, we can discover a new subring with $k^*$ indexes by inducing a subring from an indexes not yet in the existing subrings.
+Thus, in general, if $k^* < N$, then there must be $h$ subrings, each with $k^*$ distinct indexes, where

-Proposition 2 states that the $h$ subrings can be induced by indexes $0, 1, 2, ..., h-1$.
-On each subring, there are two possible packings.
+Proposition 2 states that when optimal packing is possible, the $h$ subrings can be induced by indexes $0, 1, 2, ..., h-1$.
+To construct an optimal packing, we first list all the $h$ subrings.
+Then, on each subring, there are two possible packings.
 We can either let the subring-inducing index be a client time slot or a server time slot.
 Fig. \ref{fig_6} (d) shows the five subrings for the case of $\beta = 5,N = 10$.
 The five subrings are (0,5), (1,6), (2,7), (3, 8), (4, 9).
 Together, they cover all the indexes in the set ${0, 1, ..., 9}$.

-\begin{proposition} Let $0 < k \le N$ be the smallest integer such that
+\begin{proposition} Let $0 < k^* \le N$ be the smallest integer such that

-Optimal packing is possible if and only if $k$ is even. \end{proposition} \begin{IEEEproof} Obvious from the description of the above construction method.
-The $k$ here is basically the period of the subring mentioned in the construction method. \end{IEEEproof}
+Optimal packing is possible if and only if $k^*$ is even. \end{proposition} \begin{IEEEproof} Obvious from the description of the above construction method.
+The $k^*$ here is basically the period of the subring mentioned in the construction method. \end{IEEEproof}